 Our class will be paired with a Writing Fellow.
 Writing Fellows are highly qualified undergraduates who have been trained in how to teach and tutor writing.
-Our Writing Fellow is Kieran DeMelfi.
-You will have two mandatory meetings with Kieran, during which you will consult with him about two of your essays.
+Our Writing Fellow is Randi Rossi.
+You will have two mandatory meetings with Randi, during which you will consult about two of your essays.
 I will give you more details closer to the dates of your meetings.
-In the meantime, you can reach Kieran at cheenleigursinus.edu with any questions.
+In the meantime, you can reach Randi at mirossi@ursinus.edu.